Indonesian president-elect Jokowi calls for unity after bitter election

 Once surging foreign investment has started to taper off, with companies put off by the lack of infrastructure and what are seen as increasingly nationalist laws.

-One of Jokowi's first challenges will be to cut into fuel subsidies that distort the economy and eat up about a fifth of the annual budget.
-[ID:nL4N0PJ23W]
+One of Jokowi's first challenges will be to cut into fuel subsidies which distort the economy and eat up about a fifth of the annual budget.

 ALLEGATIONS OF MASS CHEATING